Contact Us 1-800-596-4880

 When your request matches a skill’s description, MuleSoft Vibes uses the use_skill tool to load the full instructions and run them for that task.
 Unlike workspace rules that stay active across conversations, skills load as needed, which leaves more context available for other work.

-Skills are always available in MuleSoft Vibes where the feature is supported.
-You can’t turn it on or off.
+Default skills are available automatically when you use MuleSoft Vibes where the feature is supported.

 Set Up Skills in Your Project